-This edition was published by Headline Publishing on July 8, 2010 in hardcover and has 384 pages.
+This historical mystery is a hardcover edition that was published by Headline Publishing on July 8, 2010 and has 384 pages.

 Twenty-first in the Sister Fidelma medieval mystery series revolving around a nun who is a lawyer and the husband who assists her in their detecting.